PrimeSolar/docs/README.md

 * Several agreements support for one client.
 * Agreement decisions are made in real time based on requirement analysis results and depend on the scores calculated on the basis of client data set.<br clear="right"/>

+### How It Works
+Real&Mate is designed to automatically process an application for a purchase, sale or lease of real estate, for client data analysis and manual setting of processing criteria by manager.
+GUI and CLI control is available.
+The software is developed in JavaScript.
+Interaction between coftware components is as follows:
+1. The manager, using the Control Unit, sets up the client assessment method in the Assessment Unit.
+2. To create an application, the client manually fills out the form in Client Unit.
+Personal data are passed from the Client Unit to the Assessment Unit.
+3. Assessment Unit sends data to the Integration Unit in JSON format using SQL request to get data from a specific external service.
+When requested, a record with client's application information is generated in the database with primary key which includes application ID and session IDs of connected external services.
+Sessions of connected external services are generated automatically when application is created.
+The database genType column specifies methods that form a queue of requests to external services.
+If there are no specified methods in the column, all available methods will be called.
+Parameters in requests to different external services may vary.

 ### Roadmap
 #### Common
 * [ ] Create components.js with reusable content